 For 1-6 + 2 babies (great for a large family/friends)

 We stayed in Campo Grande, which had 2 double/twin rooms plus a double sofabed in its lounge - the same set-up as Ajuda.
 Ours had a balcony running the entire length of the apartment (watch out if you don’t have a head for heights), which was great for soaking up the sun and people watching.
 The living room was huge, with a long wooden table for meals, a coffee table with glossy mags in various languages, plus a big sofa.
-Our bedroom had a fabulous mural of a garden vista, which Maria found in a second-hand shop in Madrid.
+Our bedroom had a fabulous mural of a garden vista, from a second-hand shop in Madrid.

 For 1-7 + 2 babies (great for larger families or friends)